My Secret Jet Lag Cure + 9 More Helpful Tips to recover from a flight

 How does earthing work?

-You can read about earthing here where I am sharing my earthing project.
 I am earthing every day: simply connecting my bare skin to the bare earth.
 It’s fabulous and my health is dramatically improving.

 As travelers, I am sure you are well aware of how great it feels when you connect to the earth.
 I know as a traveler I spend days if not weeks in constant earthly contact.